ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 {: #provision-controller-api}
 {: api}

-Follow these steps to provision using the [Resource Controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller){: external}.
+Follow these steps to provision by using the [Resource Controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller){: external}.

 1. Obtain an [IAM token from your API token](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#authentication){: external}.
 2. You need to know the ID of the resource group that you would like to deploy to.
 This information is available through the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_groups).